wikimedia/mediawiki-libs-Equivset/README.md

 All changes should be made to `./data/equivset.in`.
 Then run `bin/console generate-equivset` to generate the JSON, PHP, and plain text versions of the equivset in `./dist`.

+When releasing, update HISTORY.md with `git log --format='* %s (%aN)' --topo-order` to consistently list commits.